 Resident Qualification Criteria

-When applying, screening will be run on rental history, credit history, employment, income, and criminal history. if the screening passes the non-criminal requirements and there are no criminal convictions, then the application may be accepted immediately.
-If there are criminal convictions, the application may be given conditional approval, pending the outcome of additional criminal screening.
+When applying, screening will be run on rental history, credit history, employment, income, and sex offender registry requirements (that is the result of an adult conviction).
+If the screening passes rental history, credit history, employment and income, then the application may be accepted immediately.
+If there is a sex offender registry requirement, the application may be given conditional approval, pending the outcome of additional consideration.

 Rental History: 6 months valid, verifiable rental history.